State Space Closure: Revisiting Endless Online Level Generation via Reinforcement Learning: Conclusion

 \section{Conclusion}

-This paper formulates a notion of \textit{state space closure} (SSC), and evaluates both quality and diversity of EDRL online level generator.
-Based on the theoretical analysis of SSC, we find that the diversity of EDRL generator can be strongly related to the scale of SSC.
-Experimental evaluations of diversity also show current EDRL approach makes SSC converges to a relatively small set, which limits the diversity of generated levels.
-Summing up the analysis and evaluations, the issue of among-level diversity is revealed.
-We expect such issue can hardly be solved by sorely tuning the reward function and hyperparameters of current approaches.
+This paper formulates a notion of \textit{state space closure} (SSC), and evaluates both the quality and the diversity of levels generated by EDRL.
+Based on the theoretical analysis of SSC, we discover that the diversity of the EDRL generator can be strongly related to the scale of SSC.
+Experimental evaluations of diversity also show that the current EDRL approach makes SSC converge to a relatively small set, which limits the diversity of generated levels.
+Summing up the analysis and evaluations, the issue of inter-level diversity is revealed.
+We expect this issue can hardly be solved by solely tuning the reward function and hyperparameters of current approaches.

-Though SSC can limit the level diversity, it also has an elegant property (c.f.
-Property \ref{property}) which allows RL designer learns all the requisite strategies in endless generation process, from a finite-horizon MDP.
-The reward (i.e., level quality) will not decrease as the generation process becomes longer than the one in training.
-We suggest future works on endless OLG via RL to consider if SSC occurs or not.
+Though SSC can limit the level diversity, it also has an elegant property (cf. Property \ref{property}) which allows RL designers to learn all the requisite strategies in endless OLG process, from a finite-horizon MDP.
+The reward (i.e., level quality) will not decrease when the generation process becomes longer than the one specified in training.
+We suggest future work on endless OLG via RL to consider if SSC occurs or not.